xfce-ricer/xfce-ricer/README.md

 - 👋 Hi, I’m @xfce-ricer
 - 👀 I’m interested in Linux Distro Hopping
 - 🌱 I’m currently learning a whole bunch of stuff I never knew ...
-- 💞️ I’m looking to collaborate on XFCE PANELS !!!
 - 📫 How to reach me ...
 If you found your way here you should know how ???

 <!---